I have always been a dreamer.

 I graduated in December 2014 with my Bachelors Degree in Business Administration from Drake University where I majored in Management and Public Relations.
 My experiences as both a student and collegiate athlete have significantly shaped my work ethic, passion and character as a young professional.

 While many college students invested their time into jobs and internships over their four years, I had a rather different experience.
 My working experience ranges from writing for the school newspaper, serving as a student ambassador for a nonprofit called Team IMPACT and interning for the Iowa State Fair.
-While I have gained a lot from my job experiences, there is much to be said for the growth that comes from being a Division I athlete.
+While I gained a lot from my job experiences, there is much to be said for the growth that comes from being a Division I athlete.

 My biggest takeaway from playing basketball at Drake can be summed up in two words: team first.
 After overcoming a season-ending knee injury my freshman year, with the chance to observe from the outside in, I learned there are many working parts of a team that produce positive results.
 One person’s strengths combat another person’s weaknesses- and every individual player brings something unique to the table.